 Verdict: Why ClickUp is the Best Task Management Software

-Wrike’s Business plan ($24.90 per user, per month) is just as capable when it comes to complex task management as ClickUp’s counterpart, but Wrike locks away features like time tracking and a resource management tool on this plan, rather than providing them for you at a cheaper price – so it’ll be a more attractive proposition if you’re part of a large business with a considerable software budget.
+Wrike’s Business plan ($25 per user, per month) is just as capable when it comes to complex task management as ClickUp’s counterpart.
+However, Wrike locks away features like time tracking and a resource management tool on this plan, rather than providing them for you at a cheaper price — so, it’ll be a more attractive proposition if you’re part of a large business with a considerable software budget.

-If ease of use is your priority, however, monday.com will be your top choice for task management software.
-Much like Wrike, the key difference between monday.com and ClickUp is that some of monday.com’s task management features are only available if you pay for the Standard or Pro projects plan, which are both more than $12 per user, per month.
+If ease of use is your priority, monday will be your top choice for task management software.
+Much like Wrike, the key difference between monday and ClickUp is that some of monday’s task management features are only available if you pay for the Standard or Pro plans, which are $12 and $19 per user, per month, respectively.